flexiblepower/fpai-documentation/SettingUpYourIDE.md

 Click on the `Browse` button on top of the screen.
 It will automatically go to the your workspace directory.
 Click `OK` to select your workspace directory.
 Select all the projects and click `Finish`.
 Eclipse will add the projects to the Package explorer on the left of the screen.

 Finally, we have to select the Bndtools perspective.
 A perspective is a configuration of the Eclipse user interface which is made for a specific tasks.
-You can select a perspective by clicking `Window`, `Open perspective` and than `Other...`.
+You can select a perspective by clicking `Window`, `Open perspective` and then `Other...`.
 Double click on `Bndtools` to open the Bndtools perspective.
 You can close the welcome window of eclipse, and tick the box not to show again.